skyformat99/ubjsc/README.md

 - pretty-print them,
 - "manipulate" them as first class citizens.

+For real-life examples of UBJSON that are supported, go to [working examples](#example).

 # How do I build/install it?

 \todo Mac OS X